Callback Profiles

 Disable a Callback Profile

-To disable a callback profile:
+To disable a callback profile, perform the following steps:

-1. On the profile settings drop-down list, select the Callback Profiles option.
+- On the profile settings drop-down list, select the Callback Profiles option.

 The Callback Profiles page appears.